What is CCS?

 What’s the difference between utilization and storage?

-LandGate’s PowerTools suite for CCS Solutions provides detailed data on all Class II and Class VI wells where CO2 is injected, as well as all facilities across the United States that utilize CO2.
+LandGate’s PowerTools suite for CCS Solutions provides detailed data on Class II and Class VI wells for CO2 injection, as well as facilities across the United States utilizing CO2.

 What’s the difference between Class 2 and Class 6 wells?

-Wells are classified according to specific criteria and for specific purposes.
-Each well will have different permitting requirements.
-Class 6 wells, occasionally written as Class VI, are used to inject carbon dioxide into deep rock formations, as part of a process called Geologic Sequestration, this is done solely to reduce CO2 emissions in the atmosphere and mitigate climate change.
-Class 2 wells, occasionally written as Class II, are wells used for enhanced oil recovery, disposal of waste fluids, and storage of liquid hydrocarbons.
-Only wells used for EOR would qualify as CCS.
-LandGate can provide data on all wells across the US, and offers the ability to search and filter for the criteria most important to any given CCS project.
+Wells are classified based on specific criteria and purposes, each with distinct permitting requirements.
+Class 6 wells, or Class VI, inject CO2 into deep rock formations for Geologic Sequestration to reduce atmospheric CO2 and mitigate climate change.
+Class 2 wells, or Class II, are used for enhanced oil recovery, waste fluid disposal, and liquid hydrocarbon storage.
+Only EOR wells qualify as CCS.
+LandGate provides data on all US wells and allows search and filter options for CCS project criteria.

-The commodity price of CO2 will change depending on whether the CO2 is injected in a Class 2 or Class 6 well.
-A Class 2 well will be paid either $60 or $130, depending on the CO2 source, while a Class 6 well will be paid either $85 or $180.
+The CO2 commodity price varies based on whether it's injected into a Class 2 or Class 6 well.
+Class 2 wells are paid $60 or $130, depending on the CO2 source, while Class 6 wells are paid $85 or $180.

 How do I find land appropriate for CCUS/CCS?